-Under the assumption that the users are unaware of the method of delivery of services, the formulation of the multirate multicast problem presented in this paper and in [5, 13, 15] is a reasonable one.
-If the users are aware that service delivery is done by multicast, then the price-taking assumption is hard to justify and a more appropriate formulation of the multirate multicast problem may be one where the links shared by more than one user are treated as public goods [25, Chapter 11].
-Such a formulation could prevent the users from hiding their true characteristics (e.g. their true utility functions) so as to benefit, and could avoid the free-rider problem [25, Chapter 11] which in the context of the multirate multicast problem manifests itself as follows: the price of a link that is used by more than one user is shared only by those users that demand the maximal rate.
+Under the assumption that the users are unaware of the method of delivery of services, the formulation of the multirate multicast problem presented in this paper and in (Deb and Srikant 2004; Kar et al. 2001a, 2002) is a reasonable one.
+If the users are aware that service delivery is done by multicast, then the price-taking assumption is hard to justify and a more appropriate formulation of the multirate multicast problem may be one where the links shared by more than one user are treated as public goods (Mas-Colell et al. 1995, Chap.
+11).
+Such a formulation could prevent the users from hiding their true characteristics (e.g. their true utility functions) so as to benefit, and could avoid the free-rider problem (Mas-Colell et al. 1995, Chap.
+11) which in the context of the multirate multicast problem manifests itself as follows: the price of a link that is used by more than one user is shared only by those users that demand the maximal rate.

 The remainder of this paper is organized as follows.
-In Section 2 we formally present the centralized multi-rate multicast problem.
-In Section 3 we develop properties of the optimal solution of this problem.
+In Sect.
+2 we formally present the centralized multi-rate multicast problem.
+In Sect.
+3 we develop properties of the optimal solution of this problem.
 In particular these properties determine the optimal price sharing along each multicast tree.
-Using the properties developed in Section 3, we present in Section 4 an iterative algorithm which computes the optimal price per unit or service given a fixed price per unit of rate on each link.
-We conclude the paper in Section 5.
+Using the properties developed in Sect.
+3, we present in Sect.
+4 an iterative algorithm which computes the optimal price per unit or service given a fixed price per unit of rate on each link.
+We conclude the paper in Sect.
+5.

-2 The Multicast Problem
+2 The multicast problem

-In this section we present the mathematical formulation of a network multirate multicast problem.
+In this section, we present the mathematical formulation of a network multirate multicast problem.